How Long Do Flash Drives Last? USB Drive Lifespans

 Although flash drives fulfill numerous purposes even in the age of the cloud, like all technologies, they are not without limitations.
 One of the primary drawbacks of flash drives is their limited lifespan.

 In this article we'll cover how the life expectancy of a typical USB flash drive is measured, how long flash drives last before experiencing issues and how to mitigate these problems and extend your drives' lifespan.

 How a Flash Drive's Life Expectancy Is Defined

-Unlike many other devices and appliances, the life expectancy of a flash drive is not typically measured using units of time such as years and months.
+Unlike many other devices, the life expectancy of a flash drive is not typically measured using units of time.
 Instead, the technical term for the life expectancy of a flash drive or any device using flash memory is measured in write/erase cycles.
 Consequently, a flash drive's maximum estimated number of write/erase cycles is called "write endurance."

 A write/erase cycle, or simply a write cycle, is the process of writing data into the flash memory controller.
 A flash drive's controller can withstand a finite number of write/erase cycles before it begins failing.
 Past this point, data corruption starts to settle in.

-Therefore, the life expectancy of a flash drive is defined not strictly by its age but rather by its usage rate.
-The more frequently you use your flash drive - or, more specifically, change data on it - the more write/erase cycles you complete and the more quickly its flash memory cells wear out.
+Therefore, the usage of a flash drive, rather than its age, defines its life expectancy.
+The more frequently you change data on it, the more write/erase cycles you complete.
+Each time you do a new write cycle the flash drives memory cells wear out.

 How Long Can a Flash Drive Last?